coopercenter/revenue_share_inventory/README.md

 ## Structure
 ### Github
+Any changes made to the main branch are automatically pushed into the live server that is hosted on GitHub Pages.
+Make sure changes are working properly before pushing to the master branch.
+Commit changes to branches other than master branch then merge when appropriate.
+Make sure you commit changes frequently to save changes to GitHub.

 ### Files
 1. __index.html__ - The main HTML file that structures and contains the web application’s content.